 Associated Press, Published March 02 2013

-Thomas James Mashburn was set to go on trial Monday.
-Instead, he left Friday on a flight to Arkansas to reunite with his wife and four daughters.
+The Minot Daily News reports (http://bit.ly/YJsJXC) that Thomas James Mashburn was set to go on trial Monday.
+Instead, he left on a flight to Arkansas Friday morning to reunite with his wife and four daughters.

 Mashburn had been accused of stabbing another man in the throat outside a Minot bar over the 2011 Labor Day weekend.

-Mashburn’s attorney, Kerry Rosenquist, said the physical evidence at the scene did not jive with what witnesses were saying.
+Mashburn's attorney, Kerry Rosenquist, says the physical evidence at the scene did not jive with what witnesses were saying.